deepzissou/python_challenge/README.md

 # python_challenge

 This repository contains the python challenge files PyBank and PyPoll.
 PyPoll was perhaps the most frustrating assignment yet but still rewarding.
-I spent a majority of the day on Geeks for Geeks website as as the w3schools.com.
+I spent a majority of the day on Geeks for Geeks website as well as the w3schools.com.
 I did cite most of the new functions and methods I learned from Geeks for Geeks in my code.
 I hope that whomever is reading this will find these refences helpful.
 The methods and functions include: